- Why performance reviews should be conducted each quarter.

 - What is one thing you have accomplished since the last review cycle that you are proud of?

-- What do you feel is the most important thing that you can improve on between now and the next review?
+- What is the most important thing you can improve on between now and the next review?

 - Where are you now with your various roles/tasks in the company?